Take steps to prepare for your visit or stay.

 - Review visitor guidelines prior to arrival.

 AskMe3® is a program that encourages you to ask three important questions of your provider to more fully understand your condition and what you need to do to stay healthy.
-A journal to use to write down your AskMe3 questions can be found in the patient guide.
+A journal to use to write down your AskMe3 questions can be found in the patient and family guide.

 - One.
 What is my main problem?